 The State of the Campaign

-The vultures are in danger and we must save those that remain.
-They won’t be able to survive if the poisonings continue.
+The vultures are in danger and we must save those that remain; they won’t be able to survive if the poisonings continue.
 Criminals who scatter harmful substances cause the death of raptors and many other wild animals.

-Therefore, we are campaigning to amend the Wildlife Protection Law to place the responsibility squarely on those who scatter poison indiscriminately on their own land, and set a significant punishment of up to three years’ imprisonment for convicted criminals.
+Therefore, we are campaigning to amend the Wildlife Protection Law to place the responsibility squarely on those who scatter poison indiscriminately on their own land and set a significant punishment of up to three years’ imprisonment for convicted criminals.

 More Campaigns